amlwwalker/recipes/index.md

 ## Measurements

 * 1 cup in flour is 125g
-* 1 cup in in liquid is 250ml
+* 1 cup in liquid is 250ml
 * 1 lb is ~ 0.5kg

 ## Equipment

+Things that you might not currently have, that I find useful when making these recpies.

 * A rotisserie
 * A bbq